At Mohawk International we are ready to support you with your permit and visa needs.

 - If you fail to apply to extend your study permit before it expires, there is a 90-day period where you can restore your status and apply for the extension

-Please be sure to check the dates on your documents and apply for extensions 60-90 days before it expires.
+It is your responsibility to check the dates on your documents and apply for extensions 90 days before it expires.

 Changing schools - What happens to your study permit?